The Constitution is a Living Document

 Lesson 5: The Three Branches of Government: Articles 1, 2, and 3

-Lesson 7: Federalism and the System of Checks and Balances
+Lesson 7: Federalism, Separation of Powers, and Checks and Balances

 Extras (from the Unit: Every Four Years… The Presidential Election)

-Lesson 13: Nuts and Bolts of the Presidential Election
+Lesson 13: The Nuts and Bolts of the United States Presidential Election (not included in Our Living Constitution)

 Beyond Lessons: Summative Assessments